Active Power Controls

 Project study report explores how wind power can support power system reliability, and do so economically with negligible impacts on the lifetime of the machine.

 Under this multiyear project, researchers are performing various simulations and field tests at the National Wind Technology Center to analyze system benefits and impacts on the operations of wind turbines and the electric power system.
 The project considers five topics:

 - Controls testing and loads and structural impacts

 - Dissemination of results.

 Some power system operators believe wind, as a variable generation source, is a burden on the electric power system.
-However, using active power controls, wind turbines can actually assist the power system in times of disturbance and provide economic value and reliability.
+However, using active power controls, wind turbines can actually assist the power system and provide economic value and reliability.
 A primary goal of this project is to communicate these results to industry.

-The project will evaluate the following types of control:
+The project is evaluating the following types of active power control:

 Inertial response is the immediate response to a power disturbance based on a frequency change.
 This response is currently given by synchronous machines that immediately provide kinetic energy to the grid by slowing down their rotation.
 Tests will analyze how wind power can extract its inertia to provide immediate energy to reduce the frequency deviation.